zarehsai/psxgpt/README.md

 psxGPT is a multi-step data processing pipeline and Retrieval-Augmented Generation (RAG) application.
 It automatically downloads financial reports from the Pakistan Stock Exchange (PSX) website, converts them to markdown, chunks them, extracts metadata, and creates vector embeddings using Google Gemini.
 Finally, it provides a Gradio web interface allowing users to ask natural language questions about the financial data and receive spreadsheet-ready answers.

-Additionally, psxGPT now includes an MCP (Model Context Protocol) server that enables integration with Claude Desktop or other MCP clients, providing a seamless financial analysis experience.
+Additionally, psxGPT now includes both an MCP (Model Context Protocol) server that enables integration with Claude Desktop and a dedicated Chainlit-based MCP client that provides a web interface specifically optimized for Claude 3.5 Sonnet, offering a seamless financial analysis experience with enhanced tool usage capabilities.

 ## 📺 Live Demo